jrawbits/VE-Installer/ReadMe.md

 You can use `make` (with various command line options described below) to build VisionEval.
 A simple bash script is also provideded to run a "one line" build without having to mess with options.
+The script is useful if you want to build multiple runtimes for different R versions.
 You can also use the script to build any of the targets listed below, but you do need to name the R version explicitly (e.g `bash build-VE.sh 3.5.3 repository` - whereas `bash build-VE.sh` will do the same thing as `make` (i.e. make everything) using the version of R that VE-Installer currently prefers (not necessarily